-Amounts diverted by Mutual and associated prior right companies are reported to the State Water Resources Control Board under Recordation Numbers 36-00021, 36-00022 and 36-00028.
-In 2020, Mutual's diversions were estimated to be 20,879 acre-feet based on the Daily Flow Reports prepared by the San Bernardino Valley Water Conservation District (SBVWCD).
-The vast majority, 20,506 acre-feet, was water diverted from the Santa Ana River.
-Beginning in 2020, Mutual's diversions include the water they deliver to North Fork Water Company and North Fork delivers the water to SBVWCD via the North Fork Parshall Flume.
-Mutual also pumped 131 acrefeet of groundwater from their Canyon Well No.1 located in the Santa Ana Canyon above the major points of diversion, and they produced 242 acre-feet of water from the Redlands Tunnel.
+Amounts diverted by Mutual and associated prior right companies are reported to the State Water Resources Control Board under Recordation Numbers 36-00021, 36-00022, and 36-00028.
+In 2022, Mutual's diversions were estimated to be 12,154 acre-feet based on the Daily Flow Reports prepared by the San Bernardino Valley Water Conservation District (SBVWCD).
+A little less than half, 4,738 acre-feet, was water released from the Seven Oaks Dam and diverted by Mutual at their River Pick Up.
+Beginning in 2020, Mutual's diversions include the water they deliver to North Fork Water Company and that North Fork delivers to SBVWCD via the North Fork Parshall Flume.
+Mutual did not pump groundwater from their Canyon Well No.1 located in the Santa Ana Canyon above the major points of diversion and they produced 216 acre-feet of water from the Redlands Tunnel.